forechan/Airports-Web-map/README.md

 # Libraries

 We use different libraries in here to help certain styles.
 For example we used a font library to change the font from Times New Romane.
 We also used icons from font awesome.
+Also I used a basemap from leaflet from the leaflet website.

 # Data sources

-We have the us-states.geojson file and the airports.geojson file provided by Professor Zhao.
-Also I used a basemap from leaflet from
+We have the us-states.geojson file and the airports.geojson file

 # Acknowledgement